quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 ## QUIC Frame Types

-This document registers two new values in the "QUIC Frame Types" registry established in {{Section 22.4 of RFC9000}}.
+This document register one new value in the "QUIC Frame Types" registry established in {{Section 22.4 of RFC9000}}.
 The following fields are
 registered:

 Value:
-: 0x20-0x21
+: 0x20

 Frame Type Name:
 : CLOSE_STREAM